rockerBOO/awesome-neovim/README.md

 - [jrychn/moduleVim](https://github.com/jrychn/ModuleVim) - A very easy to use
   for backend and frontend, install lsp automatically.
 - [askfiy/nvim](https://github.com/askfiy/nvim) - An excellent Neovim configuration, which is as powerful as Vcode, is lightning fast ⚡️.
+- [imbacraft/dusk.nvim](https://github.com/imbacraft/dusk.nvim) - Dusk is a lightweight, aesthetically minimal Neovim config, written in Lua, able to provide for web and Java development.

 ### Keybinding